aleloi/pdf2m4b/README.md

 2025-02-03 07:29:26 [info     ] Successfully created M4B file  func_name=create_m4b module=make_m4b output_file=output.m4b
 2025-02-03 07:29:26 [info     ] Audiobook creation complete    func_name=main module=main
 ```

+## AWS costs
+As of February 2025, it's around $10 per book.
+The project uses the **generative** setting of AWS Polly; check an example below.

+## Example output
+See [here](example_outputs/bishop_mcmc.m4b) for an output audiobook, which is the end result.
+[Here](example_outputs/bishop_mcmc.pdf) is the corresponding input.
+[Here](example_outputs/bishop_mcmc/output.md) is an intermediate markdown file, and [here](example_outputs/bishop_mcmc/) is a file tree with hierarchical text and audio snippets.
+It's a rather *adversarial* example; there are lots of formulas that the initial parsing does wrong, and which are then filtered out before passing the text to the model.
+It performs quite well if you use it on an ordinary plain text without formulas.

 ## TODOs
 - example PDFs